ikruusa/lichee-rv-dock-doom/README.md

 ```
 # chocolate-doom
 ```
-There are also 'chocolate-heretic' and 'chocolate-hexen' but these are not playeable for now.
+There are also 'chocolate-heretic' and 'chocolate-hexen' but these are not playable for now.
 Enjoy!